Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Unit Square and Unit Disk Intersection Graphs

 \section{Unit Square and Unit Disk Intersection Graphs}

-Unit square (or unit disk) intersection graphs are intersection graphs of unit sized axis-aligned squares (or disks, respectively) in the Euclidean plane.
+Unit square (or unit disk) intersection graphs are intersection graphs of closed unit sized axis-aligned squares (or disks, respectively) in the Euclidean plane.
+Figure \ref{fig:unit_square_example} is a unit square and unit disk graph.
 It is shown in \cite{Sandor2017} that $\chicnp{}\leq 4$ for a unit square intersection graph $G$.
 They also showed that $\chicnp{}\leq 6$ for a unit disk intersection graph $G$.
-We study the \cfonp{} problem on these graphs and get the following constant upper bounds.
-To the best of our knowledge, no upper bound was previously known on unit square and unit disk graphs for \cfonp{} coloring.
-Figure \ref{fig:unit_square_example} is a unit square and unit disk graph.
+We study the \cfonp{} coloring problem on these graphs and obtain constant upper bounds.
+To the best of our knowledge, no upper bound for \cfonp{} chromatic number was previously known on unit square and unit disk graphs.